HinanawiTS/ECE-143-Project/README.md

 ## How to Run the CodeS
-Install all necessary packages and download all required datasets (whole dataset is too big for the Github Repository).
+Install all necessary packages and download all required [datasets](https://figshare.com/collections/Soccer_match_event_dataset/4415000/2).